 Today's welding industry is a fast growing industry in which trained individuals are in high demand.
 The welding industry is changing rapidly, and more skilled welders are needed in many different areas of the industry.
-Cisco College's welding certificate program is designed to help students develop the skills needed to enter the job market ready to go to work as a welder.
-We offer two level I Certificates as well as one level Certificate.
+Cisco College's welding certificate program is designed to help students develop the skills needed to enter the job market.
+Level I and Level II Certificates are offered.
 These certificates consist of courses that provide intense training in the major welding processes such as shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux cored arc welding (FACW), and gas tungsten arc welding (GTAW).
-Certificates also include supportive courses in metallurgy; welding blue print reading and welding layout and fabrication.
-At the completion of each certificate, the student must pass a capstone procedural event designed to demonstrate mastery of the skills learned in that certificate.
-Optional AWS (American Welding Society) procedural testing is available at a reduced cost if the student desires them.
+Certificates also include supportive courses in metallurgy, welding blue print reading, and welding layout and fabrication.
+At the completion of each certificate, the student must pass a capstone procedural event designed to demonstrate mastery of the skills learned.
+Optional AWS (American Welding Society) procedural testing is available at a reduced cost.

-Our welding program offers flexible scheduling, which enables students to register for full-time or parttime depending upon their needs.
+The welding program offers flexible scheduling, which enables students to register for full-time or parttime depending upon their needs.
 We offer both day and evening courses.
-All welding courses offer hands on approach allowing students more time to develop specific welding skills utilized in the welding industry.
-Our classes are a combination of lecture/lab training.
-All of our welding instructors are experienced welders and currently work in the welding industry because we believe it is very important that students learn from instructors who are knowledgeable in the welding processes they teach.
+All welding courses offer a hands on approach, allowing students more time to develop specific welding skills utilized in the welding industry.
+Classes are a combination of lecture/lab training.
+The Abilene campus utilizes an eight week sequence, while the Cisco campus utilizes a sixteen week sequence.
+All welding instructors are experienced welders currently working in the welding industry, because we believe it is important that students learn from instructors who are knowledgeable in the processes they teach.